Battle of Noirmoutier (1794): Consequences

-On the evening of January 3, 1794, just before embarking for Nantes, general Louis-Marie Turreau writes from Noirmoutier to the minister of war Jean-Baptiste Bouchotte: "The war of the Vendée is not completely finished, but it should not give any more concern".
+On the evening of 3 January 1794, just before embarking for Nantes, Turreau wrote from Noirmoutier to the minister of war Jean-Baptiste Bouchotte: "The war of the Vendée is not completely finished, but it should not give any more concern".
 On their side, the representatives in mission Prieur de la Marne, Turreau and Bourbotte write the same day to the Committee of Public Safety: "The victory is with us.
 The resumption of the important port of Noirmoutier, which was the last entrenchment and the last hope of the rebels of the Vendée, gives us the insurance to see soon completely finished this infamous war; it removes to the brigands any communication by sea with the perfidious English; it makes the Republic mistress of a country fertile in subsistence".

 The Vendée insurrection then seemed to have expired.
-In the Bas-Poitou, the column of Adjutant-General Joba crushed the 3,000 men of Charette and Joly at Saint-Fulgent on 10 January, then dislodged them the next day from the forest of Grasla.
+In the Bas-Poitou, the column of Adjutant-General Dominique Joba crushed the 3,000 men of Charette and Joly at Saint-Fulgent on 10 January, then dislodged them the next day from the forest of Grasla.
 Wounded, Charette spent the rest of January hiding with several hundred men in the convent of Val de Morière, then in Saligny and in the forest of Grasla.
 In Pays de Retz, General Haxo routed La Cathelinière's forces on 12 January, who had taken refuge in the Princé forest.
 Wounded, La Cathelinière is captured in February and executed in March.
-In Anjou, the few hundred men gathered by Henri de La Rochejaquelein and Jean-Nicolas Stofflet are dispersed on January 1st at Les Cerqueux by the troops of General Grignon.
+In Anjou, the few hundred men gathered by Henri de la Rochejaquelein and Jean-Nicolas Stofflet are dispersed on 1 January at Les Cerqueux by the troops of General Grignon.

 Repression intensified in the Vendée in early 1794.
 On 11 December 1793, the representative on a mission, Jean-Baptiste Carrier, had written to the Committee of Public Safety: "As soon as the news of the capture of Noirmoutier reaches me, I will send an imperative order to Generals Dutruy and Haxo to put to death in all the insurgent countries all the individuals of all sexes who are found there, without distinction, and to complete the burning of everything".
-In Nantes, General Louis-Marie Turreau planned a general offensive aimed at destroying the last royalist bands and setting fire to the entire insurgent territory.
+In Nantes, Turreau planned a general offensive aimed at destroying the last royalist bands and setting fire to the entire insurgent territory.
 In mid-January, he had his "infernal columns" set in motion.